solo-io/solo-docs/gloo/docs/gloo_routing/virtual_services/authentication/external_auth/oauth/dex/_index.md

 We will show how to connect [Dex Identify Provider](https://github.com/dexidp/dex) with Gloo.
 Dex is an OpenID Connect identity hub.
-Dex can be used to expose a consistent OpenID Connect interface to your applications while allowing your users to use their existing identity from various backends, include LDAP, SAML, and other OICD providers.
+Dex can be used to expose a consistent OpenID Connect interface to your applications while allowing your users to use their existing identity from various back-ends, include LDAP, SAML, and other OIDC providers.

 You can also use Dex for kubernetes itself, to allow for example LDAP logins to work with kubectl.
 this is outside the scope of this document, but you can read more about it [here](https://github.com/mintel/dex-k8s-authenticator).